Identifying Peer-Reviewed Articles

 - Varied article length (e.g., short news blurbs, longer "feature" articles).

 - May or may not cite information sources or include reference lists.

 - Inform professionals of current trends and news in fields related specifically to their business or industry area.

 - Often, but not always, specialists or practitioners in the fields about which they write.

-Magazines appeal to a much wider audience than do peer reviewed or trade publications.
+Magazines appeal to a much wider audience than do peer-reviewed or trade journals.
 They often contain short articles about current events, pop culture, or anything of general interest.
-They are never acceptable for academic research purposes.
+They are not acceptable for academic research purposes.